ejukebox/ejukebox-website/stream-us.markdown

-### What to hear it for yourself?
+## What to hear it for yourself?

 As an example, this is what eJukebox sounds like in real life.
 Go on, hook it up to some decent speakers/headphones, give it the pub test!
-Also request some songs to give it a real test [https://one.ejukebox.net](https://one.ejukebox.net)<br><br>

 <!--Simplest syntax-->
 <audio src="http://listen.ejukebox.net/one" type="audio/mpeg" controls>